jbullers/ramblings.blog/content/md/posts/2023-10-05-testing-and-testability.md

 * Tests that aid in development, but you can throw away later; and
 * Tests that you keep and run regularly

-Here, we're particular interested in the ones that we keep.
+Here, we're particularly interested in the ones that we keep.
 If these tests are sticking around long-term, then we want to make sure they **clearly communicate what the subject under test should do**.
 Moreover, they should be focussed on intended *behaviour* rather than mechanism.